eoinsheehan/blog/draft/design-patterns.md

 DRY code tolerates change because any change in behavior can be made by changing code in just one place.
 - Good practices reveal design
 - Avoid the need for comments where possible - look to move this into it's own method
-- The code is not perfect, but in some ways, it achieves a higher standard: it is good enough.
-- Referring to a class by it's name creates a coupling. as an alternative could this be passed in the message to the class but rather than being tied to the object only be concerned if it responsds to certain messages.
-- When a class has many dependents alarm bells should be ringing.
-note: - there is like a formula mentioned at some point in reference to this kind of thing. you want to be in a space where the things that change a lot do not have many dependencies. this is far more important than if there are more dependencies in classes that do not change all that much
 - Isolating dependencies allows objects to quickly adapt to unexpected changes, this seems like it can be the first step to prevent having references to other classes scattered throughout your definition of the object.
 - Injecting dependencies creates loosely coupled objects that can be reused in novel ways as the dependency can be on a class implementing an interface.
 - Depending on abstractions decreases the likelihood of facing these changes as these classes tend to be more stable.
-- Approach the design of the application from the point of the messages that are being passed not the real world objects that may be easier to concieve.
 - Either do not test private methods or, if you must, segregate those tests from the tests of public methods.
 - Strongly consider when chaining methods together to stay in line with the Law of Demeter ("only talk to your neighbour")
 - violations of the law of demeter are an indication that your public interfaces are lacking